Karoline Leavitt: White House Press Secretary (2025–2026)

+Communications style

+Leavitt has employed a combative communications style.
+During a press briefing, a journalist for The Hill challenged the defense of ICE agents made by Leavitt and Kristi Noem, and Leavitt asked him why he thought Renée Good was killed.
+He answered "because an ICE agent acted recklessly and killed her unjustifiably", after which Leavitt called the reporter "biased" and a "left-wing hack".
+Ari Fleischer, a former press secretary for president George W. Bush, cited her approach mirroring Trump's style as the reason for her continued tenure, in contrast to the abrupt removals of Trump's previous press secretaries.
+Kayleigh McEnany, who mentored Leavitt, told USA Today that her approach was to bring "evidence-based accountability".

 Political positions

-Leavitt's campaign for New Hampshire's first congressional district focused on lowering taxes and lessening regulations to support small businesses, challenging critical race theory in public schools and educational indoctrination, supporting school choice, increasing requirements on voting, funding police.
-She also supported Donald Trump's immigration policies and opposed vaccine mandates.
+Leavitt's campaign for New Hampshire's first congressional district focused on lowering taxes and lessening regulations to support small businesses, challenging critical race theory in public schools and educational indoctrination, supporting school choice, increasing ID requirements on voting, and funding police.
+She also supported Trump's immigration policies and opposed vaccine mandates.
 Leavitt is a proponent of repealing Section 230 of the Communications Decency Act of 1996, which provides service providers immunity from liability for third-party content generated by users.

 Leavitt has said that she believed Trump was the legitimate winner of the 2020 presidential election and that "irregularities and chaos" occurred as a result of precautions against the COVID-19 pandemic, but that Joe Biden was certified in the Electoral College vote count.
-She denounced the January 6 Capitol attack, but said she did not believe that Trump incited it.
 According to The Washington Post in March 2025, Leavitt privately believed that Trump lost the election.
-Tweets she posted after the attack praised Vice President Mike Pence, who refused to certify the fake electors provided by Trump, and Eugene Goodman, a Capitol Police officer who led rioters away from the Senate chamber.
+Leavitt denounced the January 6 Capitol attack, but said she did not believe that Trump incited it.
+Tweets that she posted after the attack praised Vice President Mike Pence, who refused to certify the fake electors provided by Trump, and Eugene Goodman, a Capitol Police officer who led rioters away from the Senate chamber.
 Both tweets were later deleted.